 - Acceptance: I need to move on

 (On legal options: Like in other matters, fighting legal battle is time consuming, costly and distracting.
-Avoid this step unless you have a strong reason to do so, such as in cases of “wongful termination” or “breach of contract”.
-Consult a lawyer if you think this is the case.)
+Avoid this step unless you have a strong reason to do so, such as in cases of “wrongful termination” or “breach of contract”.
+Consult a lawyer if you think that is the case.)

 Calm yourself – It’s just a job after all

 Although losing your job is hard, see it in this perspective – people today change jobs every 3 years – meaning this was only 1 job out of the 12 you’d have in your entire career!
 So certainly this is not the end of the road – but a mere speed bump.

 Internalize the fact that the lay-off was not your fault.
 There are several factors that can explain why you were let go and they don’t all have to be that ‘you’ did not work hard enough.